Aged care inquiry to deliver virus report - Shepparton News

 Aged care inquiry to deliver virus reportBy AAP Newswire

-The aged care royal commission is poised to deliver a special report to the federal government outlining urgent measures needed to protect elderly Australians from coronavirus.
+The aged care royal commission will deliver a special report to the federal government outlining urgent measures needed to protect elderly Australians from COVID-19.

+More than 660 aged care residents across 220 facilities have died from coronavirus and thousands more have been infected.

-A three-day hearing was in August told the Morrison government failed to develop a proper pandemic plan for the sector.
+The inquiry was told in August that the Commonwealth failed to develop a dedicated plan for the sector during the pandemic's early stages.

-The commission will on Wednesday deliver a report to the governor-general containing specific recommendations about what measures should be swiftly introduced.
+The commission will on Wednesday hand a report to the governor-general, which will include recommendations for the sector.

-According to Commonwealth figures from last week, 645 aged care residents have died from coronavirus with 220 facilities nationwide having experienced an outbreak.

-Prime Minister Scott Morrison last month apologised for the system falling short, after the inquiry heard neither the federal health department or aged care regulator developed a COVID-19 sector-specific plan.
+Prime Minister Scott Morrison last month apologised for aged care's shortcomings, while federal health secretary Brendan Murphy said this week outbreaks in Victorian homes could have been minimised if the response was quicker.

-Initial federal plans in February did not adequately consider gaps in the sector, such as equipment access and workforce shortfalls, counsel assisting the commission Peter Rozen QC told the hearing.
+Counsel assisting the commission Peter Rozen QC has said initial federal plans in February did not adequately consider gaps, such as equipment access and workforce shortfalls.

-He said lessons from deadly outbreaks at Sydney's Dorothy Henderson Lodge and Newmarch House in March and April were not properly conveyed to the rest of the sector.
+Lessons from deadly outbreaks at Sydney's Dorothy Henderson Lodge and Newmarch House in March and April were not properly conveyed to the rest of the sector, he also told the inquiry.

 The commission heard frontline testimony about "dysfunctional" discussions between Newmarch House and governments, particularly around whether residents should be hospitalised.

+Unions detailed troubles obtaining personal protective equipment and said staffing levels were thin on the ground.

-The commission is expected to hand down its overall report into the sector in February but will release the COVID-19 recommendations earlier.
+The commission, due to hand down its overall report into the sector in February, is releasing coronavirus-specific recommendations as a matter of urgency.

 "The virus doesn't wait and nor should the measures that need to be implemented to deal with the virus wait either," commissioner Tony Pagone said in August.